 Yes, they’re still one of the top dirt bike brands still available, but they’re slowly losing ground to the other hardcore companies.
 They have the least amount of off-road dirt bikes available as of now.

 With that said, the dirt bikes that they still make are good quality and reliable.
-Most of them just aren’t the top-performers in their class.
+Most of them just aren’t the top performers in their class.
 I’ll cover the best used Suzuki dirt bikes that are discontinued later in this article.

 How to pick the right dirt bike for you